docker-archive/classicswarm/docs/overview.md

 # Docker Swarm overview

 Docker Swarm is native clustering for Docker.
-It turns a pool of Docker hosts into a single, virtual Docker host.
-Because Docker Swarm serves the standard Docker API, any tool that already communicates with a Docker daemon can use Swarm to transparently scale to multiple hosts.
-Supported tools include, but are not limited to, the following:

-- Dokku
-- Docker Compose
-- Krane
-- Jenkins

-And of course, the Docker client itself is also supported.
+You can use it to create a single virtual Docker host from a pool of Docker hosts.

+To scale up and run more containers, add more nodes to your Swarm cluster.
+In production, a Swarm cluster can have 1,000 nodes running 50,000 containers with no performance degradation.

+Docker tools are compatible with Swarm.
+Because the Docker Swarm API is based on the standard Docker Remote API, tools that communicate with a Docker host work with Docker Swarm.
+These tools include Dokku, Docker Compose, Krane, Flynn, Deis, DockerUI, Shipyard, Drone, Jenkins, the Docker client, and others.

-Like other Docker projects, Docker Swarm follows the "swap, plug, and play" principle.
-As initial development settles, an API will develop to enable pluggable backends.
-This means you can swap out the scheduling backend Docker Swarm uses out-of-the-box with a backend you prefer.
-Swarm's swappable design provides a smooth out-of-box experience for most use cases, and allows large-scale production deployments to swap for more powerful backends, like Mesos.
+Like other Docker projects, Docker Swarm follows the "swap, plug, and play" principle by supporting pluggable backends.
+For example, on a large-scale Swarm cluster, you can use Apache Mesos to do scheduling instead of Swarm's built-in tools.

-## Understand swarm creation
+## Understand Swarm creation

-The first step to creating a swarm on your network is to pull the Docker Swarm image.
-Then, using Docker, you configure the swarm manager and all the nodes to run Docker Swarm.
-This method requires that you:

-* open a TCP port on each node for communication with the swarm manager
-* install Docker on each node
-* create and manage TLS certificates to secure your swarm

-As a starting point, the manual method is best suited for experienced administrators or programmers contributing to Docker Swarm.
-The alternative is to use `docker-machine` to install a swarm.

-Using Docker Machine, you can quickly install a Docker Swarm on cloud providers or inside your own data center.
-If you have VirtualBox installed on your local machine, you can quickly build and explore Docker Swarm in your local environment.
-This method automatically generates a certificate to secure your swarm.

-Using Docker Machine is the best method for users getting started with Swarm for the first time.
-To try the recommended method of getting started, see [Get Started with Docker Swarm](install-w-machine.md).

-If you are interested manually installing or interested in contributing, see [Create a swarm for development](install-manual.md).
+There are different ways to create a Swarm cluster.
+This is a simple high-level description of how to do it.

+On a Docker Engine host, use the `docker run swarm create` command to get a token from the discovery backend.
+When you create Swarm managers and nodes later on, you use this token to authenticate each one as a member of your cluster.

+Then use the `docker swarm create` command to create a Swarm manager and multiple Swarm nodes.
+For high availability, create an odd number of managers, and put each one on a dedicated host.

+When you create managers and nodes using the discovery token, each one registers with the discovery backend as a member of your Swarm cluster.
+The discovery service keeps a current list of each cluster member, and shares this information with the managers.

+Also, when you create Swarm managers and nodes on different hosts, you enable and configure the TCP ports so the managers can communicate directly with each node.

+To manage the Swarm cluster, connect to the Swarm manager using your Docker Client or any other software that works with the Docker API.
+Then, start running containers on your Swarm like you would on any Docker Engine.

+## Docker Machine
+You can use Docker Machine to set up a Docker Swarm on your computer, cloud service provider, or data center.

+If you're running Windows or Mac OS X, get Docker Machine and VirtualBox by installing Docker Toolbox.
+Then, you can use Machine to build and explore a Docker Swarm on your computer.
+This is the best way to [get started with Swarm for the first time](install-w-machine.md).

+If you're interested, you can also [manually install Swarm and contribute to the Swarm project](install-manual.md).

 ## Discovery services

-To dynamically configure and manage the services in your containers, you use a discovery backend with Docker Swarm.
-For information on which backends are available, see the [Discovery service](discovery.md) documentation.
+To keep track of the managers and nodes in a cluster, Docker Swarm needs a discovery backend.
+By default, Swarm uses the free tier of Docker Hub's discovery service. ***Only use this tier for low volume purposes.
+For high-volume production clusters, you must choose and set up one of [these discovery service backends](discovery.md).***

-## Advanced Scheduling
+## Advanced scheduling

+When the Swarm gets your command to run a container, it assigns the container to one of the nodes and runs it there.
+By default, the Swarm uses the `spread` strategy, which sends containers to the node that has the most CPU and RAM *available* at that moment.
+For more control over scheduling, see the
-To learn more about advanced scheduling, see the [strategies](scheduler/strategy.md) and [filters](scheduler/filter.md) documents.
+[strategies](scheduler/strategy.md) and [filters](scheduler/filter.md)
+topics.

 ## Swarm API

-The [Docker Swarm API](swarm-api.md) is compatible with the [Docker remote API](http://docs.docker.com/reference/api/docker_remote_api/), and extends it with some new endpoints.
+The [Docker Swarm API](api/swarm-api.md) is compatible with the [Docker Remote API](http://docs.docker.com/reference/api/docker_remote_api/) and extends it with some new endpoints.

 # Getting help

-Docker Swarm is still in its infancy and under active development.
-If you need help, would like to contribute, or simply want to talk about the project with like-minded individuals, we have a number of open channels for communication.
+Docker Swarm is under active development.
+If you need help, would like to contribute, or simply want to talk about the project with like-minded individuals, we have some open channels for communication.

 * To report bugs or file feature requests: please use the [issue tracker on Github](https://github.com/docker/swarm/issues).